 Microarray data processing.
-Normalization was performed using RMA (Robust Microarray Analysis) normalization.
-Samples from five patients were removed because they showed clearly altered profiles compared to the others (abnormal microarray quality controls), leaving 39 patients for this study.
-Probes with mean expression lower than 3 (in logarithmic scale resulted from RMA) were also removed.
+Normalization was performed using robust microarray analysis (RMA).
+Samples from five patients were removed because they showed clearly different profiles from the others due to abnormal microarray quality controls, leaving 39 patients for this study.
+Probes with a mean expression < 3 (logarithmic scale as derived from RMA) were also removed from further analysis.